trimclain/.dotfiles/README.md

 Recently I decided to try out wezterm.
 It is, like Alacritty, written in rust, but it has some features, that are a dealbreaker for me.
 Firstly, wezterm config is written in lua, which is an actual programming language (Alacritty used yaml and Kitty used conf), and I love lua.
 Secondly, it combined the things I loved in Alacritty and Kitty.
 It's config is also reloaded in current terminal!

+#### Window Manager
+My first tiling manager was i3.
+I liked everything about it, but sometime later decided to check out AwesomeWM, which is my current one since than.
+I like that it's also configured in lua.
+Sometime later I will slowly switch to Hyprland, but since it's Wayland, it takes time to get used to and setup everything.